10 best gifts for iPhone owners

 The Mophie Juice Pack Air is a sleek, nicely made battery case for iPhone 4/4S that also provides a handy boost for its battery.
 Able to recharge an iPhone 4S to two-thirds full without adding much bulk at all, it's also finished in a nice matt plastic, making it easy to hold.

-iPhone 5 users looking for a battery boost will have to look at external battery packs with USB for now – the New Trent iMP120D offers a huge amount of battery life for the price.
+iPhone 5 users looking for a battery boost will have to look at external battery packs with USB for now – the Mophie Juice Pack Powerstation external battery offers a huge amount of battery life for the price.

 This rechargeable iPhone and iPod dock is easily the best value speaker you'll find.
 The Logitech S715i's sound quality is on par with speakers more than twice its price, and it's portable, thanks to a built-in rechargeable battery.

 It offers open, clear sound, with good bass detailed treble.
-Its dock will only work with the old, wider dock connector, so you'd need an adapter to use it with the iPhone 5, or you can opt for the slightly more pricey bluetooth version.
+Its dock will only work with the old, wider dock connector, so you'd need an adapter to use it with the iPhone 5.

-If you want a speaker that works with everything, the Logitech UE Boombox ditches the dock connector in favor of Bluetooth, so it'll work with iPhones, Android phones and even the new iPod nano.
-Yes, $250 is a lot to pay for a portable speaker, but it offers sound quality similar to setups that cost $100 more.
+If you want a speaker that works with everything, the Logitech UE Boombox ditches the dock connector in favour of Bluetooth, so it'll work with iPhones, Android phones and even the new iPod nano. $300 is a lot to pay for a portable speaker, but it offers sound quality similar to kit that costs $200 more.

 The Apple TV is almost the ultimate iOS accessory.
-It's a handy little box on its own, allowing you to watch movies from iTunes and Netflix, among other things.
+It's a handy little box on its own, allowing you to watch movies and TV shows from iTunes, among other things.
 But it's a great gift for iPhone owners because those with newer devices can use it for AirPlay video streaming.

-It means you can watch all sorts of content through apps on your device, a d also on the big screen.
+It means you can watch all sorts of content through apps on your device, but on the big screen.
 Not only that, but the iPhone 4S and iPhone 5 can mirror their screens to the Apple TV, so you can show web pages or photos, and there are games designed to take advantage of the extra screen space when using an Apple TV.

 - Read our full Apple TV review